lawrennd/old_talks/_posts/2011-1-27-between-systems-and-data-driven-modeling-for-computational-biology-target-identification-with-gaussian-processes.md

   sensitivity) and the mRNA is assumed to decay at a particular rate.
 The assumption that coregulated genes have similar profiles is equivalent to assuming both the decay and the sensitivity are high.\
+  \
-  {Typically researchers either use a data driven approach (such as clustering) or a model based approach (such as differential equations).
+  Typically researchers either use a data driven approach (such as clustering) or a model based approach (such as differential equations).
   In this talk we advocate hybrid techniques which have aspects of the mechanistic and data driven models.
 We combine simple differential